 Background casting is about designing for invisibility; the real key is not to show off these actors but to keep them from being too obvious and thus distracting.
 The more the scene matches the audience expectations of a place, the more they will remain focused on the foreground action.

 There’s a cynicism one could take about this operation, but there is an undeniable fairness about Central Casting.
 Here, everyone has a potential role to play.
-All who get in line early enough will be seen, catalogued and perhaps called for a suitable part.
+All who get in line early enough will be seen, cataloged and perhaps called for a suitable part.